Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### KeyboardButtonRequestChat

 This object defines the criteria used to request a suitable chat.
 The identifier of the selected chat will be shared with the bot when the corresponding button is pressed.
+More about requesting chats »

 | Field | Type | Description |
 | --- | --- | --- |